Table of Contents

 One Day Internationals

-The first century in international limited overs cricket came in the second ever official ODI.
+The first hundred in international limited overs cricket came in the second ever official ODI.
 England’s Denis Amiss was the man to make history as he scored 103 against Australia at Old Trafford in 1972.

 Amiss’ century came from 134 balls as England beat Australia by six wickets.